CrayLabs/SmartSim/doc/dragon.rst

      ``SMARTSIM_DRAGON_STARTUP_TIMEOUT`` to a larger value or to ``"-1"``.

-- *MPI-based applications hanging*: to run MPI-based applications on Dragon, PMI must be available on the system.
+- *MPI-based applications hanging*: to run MPI-based applications on Dragon, Cray PMI or Cray PALS must be available on the system.
 This is a current limitation and is actively been worked on.